#454: Data Pipelines with Dagster Transcript

 54:47 Yeah.

-54:48 It's here under the organization.
+54:48 It's here under the organization?

-54:51 Yes, it should be somewhere here.
+54:51 Yes, it should be somewhere in here.

 54:54 There it is.

-54:55 Dagster Open Platform on GitHub.
+54:54 Dagster Open Platform on GitHub.

-54:59 For the most part, there's some things we've chosen to ignore because they're sensitive.
+55:00 There's some things we've chosen to ignore because they're sensitive.

 55:03 But as much as possible, we've defaulted to making it public and open.

-55:06 And the whole reason behind this was because, you know, as data engineers, it's often hard
+55:06 And the whole reason behind this was because, you know, as data engineers, it's often hard to see how other data engineers write code.

-55:12 We get to see how software engineers write code quite often, but most people don't want
+55:12 We get to see how software engineers write code quite often, but most people don't want to share their platforms for various good reasons.

-55:20 Also, there's like smaller teams or maybe just one person.
+55:19 Also, there's like smaller teams or maybe just one person.

 55:23 And then like those pipelines are so integrated into your specific infrastructure, right?